open-source-tabletop/cadence-wargame-system/collections/_shadow-war/guardian-chapters.md

 parentlink: /shadow-war/
 ---

+From the darkest corners of the galaxy to the forefront of the most lethal planet-scale battles, a force forged in unyielding resolve and honed by the fires of adversity stand firm, the Guardians.
+Clad in formidable power armor that echoes their indomitable spirit, these elite groups of near super-human warriors stand as the last bastion against encroaching shadows.
+Their presence inspires both awe and fear among all who bear witness to their relentless will.

 ### Guardian Chapters Special Rules

 All Guardian Chapter models count as having the **Tactical Doctrines** special rule.

 #### Squad Command

 If this model finishes its activation with 1 Command Point it may instead pass that Command Point to a friendly model within 3 inches that also has 1 Command Point remaining.
-Remove the Command Point from this model and roll a d6, on a roll of 2+ you may increase the remaining Command Points on the target friendly model.

 #### Tactical Doctrines

-If this model does not perform a Move action it may perform two Attack actions during an activation, however the second attack action must be made against the same target as the first.
+If this model does not perform a Move action it may perform two Attack actions during an activation, however the second attack action costs 2 Command Points.

 ## Guardian Chapter Units